-Most of Mid-Ohio Foodbank’s grocery products (more than 46 million pounds each year) are distributed through our network of 550 partner agencies that work directly with clients at the local level.
+Most of Mid-Ohio Foodbank’s grocery products are distributed through our network of more than 625 partner agencies that work directly with clients at the local level.
 Learn more about this work here.
 In addition to the day-to-day work of our partners, the Foodbank supports many other programs and initiatives that help us feed hungry families across 20 Ohio counties.

 Produce Express is a fresh produce delivery program that services our emergency feeding pantries and soup kitchens.
 The program allows our partner agencies the chance to provide fresh fruits and vegetables to families and individuals in need, on a regular basis, in addition to non-perishable food items.